ivanleoncz/tulian/README.md

 Insights from Tuples and Lists.

 # Summary
-Provides filtered data and insights from Tuples and Lists.
+Performs analysis of Tuples and Lists, using comprehensions.

+There are separated modules for counting data types from Tuples and Lists, and also method which generates a summary of how many data types are contained in a Tuple or List.